Scholarships & Fellowships

 UNO’s Honors Program offers academically ambitious and high-achieving students a community of excellence.
 Students in the program are committed to stretching their brains and possibilities beyond their regular degree requirements.

 The University Honors Program invites participants to our Distinguished Scholarship Competition in spring, and we also award limited scholarships within the Program to Honors students who have already completed 75 credit hours.
-We are currently working with the College of Engineering for scholarships for students who are in both Honors and Engineering.
+We are currently working with the College of Engineering for scholarships for students who are in both Honors and Engineering (see here for more details).
 Members of our Learning Community cohorts also receive modest scholarship awards.

 Honors students have recieved Truman and Goldwater awards, as well as being recognized as finalists in other nationally competitive scholarship programs.